-Since becoming Chair of the Public Health and Public Safety Committee in 2008, Bill has transformed a committee that rarely met to one of the most active committee of the Board of Aldermen to deal with a broad range of problems.
+Prior to being elected as President of the Board of Aldermen 2012, Bill served as Chair of the Public Health and Public Safety Committee from 2008 – 2012.
+Bill transformed a committee that rarely met to one of the most active committee of the Board of Aldermen to deal with a broad range of problems.
 Some recent examples of the Committee’s work follows:

 - DOMESTIC VIOLENCE–One of Bill’s foremost goals to insure that the City enact a comprehensive Domestic Violence Policy to combat one of the most serious physical and emotional health hazards facing spouses, partners and children today.